 Comey stated that he was not trying to create a backdoor for everyone’s iPhone to be hacked, but instead wanted access to the current iPhone they had.
 There is a feature that can be triggered on an iPhone that will erase the contents of the phone if you enter the password incorrectly a certain number of times.
 Comey is trying to bypass that option as well as trying to create some window into that particular phone faster than trying to break the encryption.

 Cook sees this as an opportunity to open up a backdoor that will leave the iPhone vulnerable.
 If he allows this phone to be broken, then it will create the possibility for other phones to be broken as well.
 Comey is coming at this situation from National Security and Cook is seeing this as a push against privacy.
 This matter is before the Magistrate Judge Sheri Pym of the U.S. District Court for the Central District of California.

 The judge has ordered Apple to help the FBI crack the encryption on the phone.
 This order includes providing software to help the FBI get past the passcode without triggering the auto-erase feature.

 At the end of the blog post, Comey puts the issue before the American people stating that they are the true deciders of this back and forth between safety and privacy.
 They are the ones who should decide what matters most in this situation, not Apple or the FBI.

 What’s your stance?
-Contact us at (518) 459-3282 or email us at email@example.com to keep up-to-date on the latest technology news and information.
+Contact us at (518) 459-DATA (3282) or email us at firstname.lastname@example.org to keep up-to-date on the latest technology news and information.
 We’re here to handle all of your technology needs at a flat-rate monthly fee.